Javier López (baseball): Career overall

+Statistics and achievements

 Pitching style

 López's main pitch is a two-seam fastball in the mid 80s, and his secondary pitch is a slider in the high 70s.
 Against left-handed hitters he will sometimes mix in a curveball.
-López's distinctive sidearm delivery makes him appealing as a left-handed specialist; through the 2013 season, lefties have hit only .209 against him, while righties have hit .297.
+López's distinctive sidearm delivery makes him appealing as a left-handed specialist; through his career, lefties hit only .202 against him, while righties hit .297.

 After López struggled to begin his professional career, throwing over the top, he decided he needed to change his style.
 In the Diamondbacks' system in 2002, with the help of Mike Myers, he began throwing sidearm (or submarine), which Andy Baggarly called "a decision that changed his life."

 Personal life

 López is married to Renée Richards, with whom he attended high school and college.
 The couple has two children: Kylan (March 19, 2010) and Christian (October 26, 2012).
 Because López was in the 2012 World Series when Christian was born, he had to fly back home for the birth between Games 2 and 3.
 He and his family reside in Georgia.
 López is a Christian.
 He says, "I do everything through faith, for sure."